 Email: [email protected]

-B.A. in History, University of Arizona
+B.A. in English and Political Science, University of Toronto

 Email: [email protected]